 A 15A GPO has a larger protective earth pin, so all “10A” rated equipment (10A x 240V = 2400W max) is kept separate from any “15A” equipment (15A x 240V = 3600W max).
 The 15A GPO protective earth pin is just a “key” so you can’t run your 15A equipment on a lower rated circuit (10A) which generally has a lower rated cable.

 The difference between 10A and 15A GPO’s is entirely to do with how they are used, not how they are made.

 As for current carrying capacity the wire diameter is the main factor and the circuit breaker needs to be sized based on the wire diameter.
-Wire diameter needs to be sized based on expected power consumption of the entire circuit i.e. number of outlets in series.
+Wire diameter needs to be sized based on expected power consumption of the entire circuit i.e. number of outlets.
 You would need maybe 50A – 100A to melt a single GPO.
 The 10A and 15A number is simply an indication of the power rating of the devices plugged in to it.